 - How can family help?
 I looked at my support system to see if there was anything they could do to help me in my quest to feel better.

 - What can I change about my job?
 I made changes in my career.
 Now, for me, quitting my job was the answer.
 It doesn’t have to be.
 Maybe you just need to change your perspective or communicate more effectively with your coworkers.
-Perhaps you need to make the plunge and ask for a raise.
+Perhaps you need to take the plunge and ask for a raise.

 - Can I change my health?
 I made changes to my diet and activity.
 Eat food that makes you feel good and get up and be active.